 At St Mary's CE(A) First School, our Governing Body have a strategic leadership responsibility for safeguarding arrangements, and they must ensure that we comply with our duties under legislation.
 They must have regard to this guidance in ensuring policies, procedures and training are effective and comply with the law at all times.
-(See Part 2 "Keeping Children Safe in Education 2022".)
+(See Part 2 "Keeping Children Safe in Education 2023".)
 The Headteacher ensures that the policies and procedures, adopted by the governing bodies and proprietors (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff.
 These policies are transparent, clear, and easy to understand for staff, children and their parents/carers.

-The Governing Body ensure that all governors and trustees receive appropriate safeguarding (including online) training at induction.
-This will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place here are effective and support the delivery of a robust whole school approach to safeguarding and this training is regularly updated.
+The Governing Body ensure that all staff, including governors and trustees receive appropriate safeguarding and child protection training (including online, which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at induction.
+This training should be regularly updated and in line with any advice from the safeguarding partners.
+This training will equip governors and trustees with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place here are effective and support the delivery of a robust whole school approach to safeguarding and this training is regularly updated.
 Governors have safeguarding updates shared on the Governor Hub and during committee meetings.
 They have opportunities to attend in-school training events and governor training through Entrust.
 All Governors have a training record in school and this register is updated regularly.